 Please contact our Helpline for a list of counsellors that are familiar with mitochondrial disease.

 Carer’s Australia provide a national carer counselling program to carers to help cope with responsibilities, and manage caring alongside a healthy lifestyle.
-Call 1800 242 636 to set up an appointment, or visit the Carer’s Australia website.
+Call 1800 242 636 to set up an appointment.

 GriefLine listens, cares, and supports people experiencing loss and grief via a national telephone counselling service.